xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 * What to log

   * Prompts and responses for both conditions.
-  * Any intermediate tension estimates from InfoThermo_TensionHead, where available, for later audit.
+  * Any intermediate tension estimates from `InfoThermo_TensionHead`, where available, for later audit.

 ---